 For gals, a traditional Dirndl dress costs about 100 euros.
 Tip: When worn correctly, Dirndls also reveal the wearer’s availability.
 Look just above the apron: If there’s a bow on the right, she’s taken.
 A bow on the left means she’s still to be had, and a bow bang on the front marks a virgin.

 Beer!?
-The amber fluid is served exclusively in one litre glass mugs, called Ma (mass) that cost about 8 euros.
-The beer is slowly brewed through the summer and packs a six-percent alcoholic punch.
+The amber fluid is served exclusively in one-litre glass mugs, called Ma (mass), that cost about 8 euros.
+The beer is slowly brewed through the summer and packs a 6% alcoholic punch.
 For a change, try the beery-lemonade mixture called Radler, or head out to the wine tent.

 Food is everywhere.
-Popular picks are roast chicken (Hendl), pork knuckes (Schweinshaxe), and giant pretzels.
+Popular picks are roast chicken (Hendl), pork knuckles (Schweinshaxe), and giant pretzels.
 The huge hearts hung around girls’ necks are made of gingerbread.
-For the daring there’s the Ox (Osche).
+For the daring there’s the ox (Osche).